After testing the best boiling water taps, I’ve ditched my kettle for good – here are the top 8 I tried

 Best overall

 The original and best boiling water tap, there's several good reasons half the Ideal Home team owns a Quooker!
-If it's true boiling water and great design you need, look no further.
+It’s true boiling water, and with the Cube you get fizzy water on tap too.
+It helps that it looks great too.

 Best energy efficient